Mos6502DIP/telepy/README.md

 4. Push to the branch (`git push origin feature-branch`).
 5. Open a pull request.

-There will be a list of features at the bottom of the page for future updates that i am planning to working feel free to give them a shot any help is appreciated.
+There will be a list of features at the bottom of the page for future updates that I am planning to work on feel free to give them a shot any help is appreciated.

 ## License